hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 >> morph [1 2 3 4] context [filter: [any [odd? x x < 3]] return with scan-rules ['x ? do filter | skip ...]] ['x ...]
 == [1 2 3]
 ```
-I don't have an easy answer Ì†ΩÌ∏ü
+I don't have an easy answer üòü
 `bind` is a double edged sword.
 We want it to help us fetch named rules, but somehow want to preserve parts of the rule as code.
 Catch-22 by the looks of it.

 [9:46:14](#1VSaLbp5YhP9sS1gvtCXvZgXrjYe9I9so-_WuH6qANg) <hiiamboris (NOT THIS ONE)>: